 Keith R. Schirmer - partner - Bachelor of Arts Degree, Stanford University, 1976.
 Juris Doctor Degree, University of San Diego, 1979.
 Admitted to California Bar, 1979.
 Mr. Schirmer’s practice emphasizes defense of serious personal injury, commercial liability, construction defect and public entity actions.
 His public entity practice includes defense of claims of dangerous condition of public property involving wrongful death, claims of civil rights violations against public employees, claims of alleged excessive force against police officers, including police shooting cases and claims against municipalities for alleged dangerous daycare practices.
 His practice includes all Bay Area Superior courts, resolving hundreds of cases through mediation and arbitration, including complex, multi-party mediation work with special masters, with over fifteen jury trials and briefing and oral argument in the California Court of Appeal.
+Mr. Schirmer has been an invited presenter at the annual NorCal ReLiEF Defense Counsel Summit on the topic of school district molestation claims.
+His volunteer work has included sitting as a Trial Judge for the local high school moot court competitions.
 Mr. Schirmer has also served as Judge Pro Tem, Contra Costa Superior Court, and as Arbitrator for the Contra Costa Superior Court.

 TIMOTHY P. MURPHY